ZuperZeus/Connect-4/README.md

 All green options will be chosen by arrows and enter, while blue options will be chosen via enter, or Backspace in the case of PauseFrame.

-# Current Completed Frames
+# Frames
-These are frames (blue bubbles in the mind map) which are practically finished
+These are the frames presented to the user in each menu (AKA Blue bubbles in the mind map)
 ## StartFrame

 <img src="./img/StartFrame.png">